 And hair growth is not an exception.

 Especially after your 40s, you’re likely to experience a receding hairline and overall thinning in your hair.
-This might not come in a pattern, but if you have a genetic background for balding it is likely to worsen.
+These might not come in a pattern, but it is expected to worsen if you have a genetic background for balding.

 3- Androgen Sensitivity